Support for parents and families

 Advocacy for children and young people

 If you are 18 or under, our dedicated Young People's Advocacy Officer can work with you to ensure your voice is heard in situations that affect you.
-This service will be available from summer 2021.
+For a referral, please contact our Information, Support and Advocacy Service.

 We also offer:

 - a safe, supportive community for young people 18 and under, which is free to join and includes a range of peer-support options.

 - up-to-date information and guidance in our website sections for you and your parents/carers.

 We are grateful to the Masonic Charitable Foundation for supporting our work with children and young people with M.E., and their parents and families.